shahks/Reversi/README.txt

 Testcases contain the input files for the program just in case you want to run and check.
 These test cases I had developed to check whether the program is working for every situation.

-You will have to place input file from every folder into the floder that contains code, I had written a script to pick up every file but cannot locate the script.

 MakeFile is also included, please enter 'make agent' to compile and 'make run' to execute in the command line or you can use any IDE for it.